ondraslim/HUGs/README.md

     Computed: true | false
 ```

 The `Kind` specifies the type of DDD object.
 The `Kind` affects the structure of the generated code and the inherited class.
 The generated class name is specified by the `Name`, and the class properties can be specified as a list in `Properties`.
 The property requires its `Name` and `Type`.
-The `Type` must be a C\# primitive type or another DDD object reference.
-The type also supports nullability `?` and `Computed` properties.
-The computed properties is not initialized in a constructor.
+The type supports nullability `?` and `Computed` properties.

+> NOTE: The computed properties are not initialized in a constructor.
+For this purpose, an `OnInitialized()` method is added.
+The model class and this method are both `partial` to add an initialization to the `Computed` properties or maybe to add a validation.

 DDD **Enumeration** requires the following structure: